Brighton Beach: Late 20th century and Soviet immigration

-After World War II, the quality of life in Brighton Beach decreased significantly as the poverty rate and the ratio of older residents to younger residents increased.
-Due to the 1970s fiscal crisis, government workers and the middle class had moved to suburban areas, while people subdivided houses into single room occupancy residences for the poor, the elderly, and the mentally ill.
+After World War II, the quality of life in Brighton Beach decreased significantly as the poverty rate and the ratio of older residents to younger residents increased; this was primarily effectuated by the postwar codification of rent regulation in New York, which incentivized middle-aged residents and retirees (particularly the aforementioned first- and second-generation Jewish-American residents, many of whom had eschewed homeownership in favor of investing their savings in family businesses or postsecondary educations for their children) to retain their units in the prewar six-story semi-fireproof elevator apartment houses that lined Brightwater Court and other nearby thoroughfares for decades.
+During the 1970s fiscal crisis, the exodus of government workers and other middle class residents to suburban areas accelerated; accordingly, many of Brighton Beach's freestanding houses and bungalows were subdivided into single room occupancy residences for the poor, the elderly and the mentally ill.
 Brighton Beach suffered from arson as much as it did from constant drug trades.
-During the summer, however, people from all around the city flocked to Brighton Beach's beach next to the Atlantic Ocean.
+During the summer, however, people from all around the city continued to flock to Brighton Beach's beach next to the Atlantic Ocean.

 In the mid-1970s, Brighton Beach became a popular place to settle for Soviet immigrants, mostly Ashkenazi Jews from Russia and Ukraine.
-So many Soviet Jews immigrated to Brighton Beach that the area became known as "Little Odessa" (after the Ukrainian city on the Black Sea).
+So many Soviet Jews immigrated to Brighton Beach that the area became known as "Little Odessa" (after the Ukrainian city on the Black Sea with a significant Jewish population in the first half of 20th century).

 The 1991 collapse of the Soviet Union and the subsequent significant changes in the social and economic circumstances of post-Soviet states led thousands of former Soviet citizens to immigrate to the United States.
 Many more immigrants from the former Soviet Union, who primarily spoke Russian, chose Brighton Beach as a place to settle.
 This included an influx of immigrants from the Caucasus, mostly from countries such as Georgia and Azerbaijan.

 A large number of Russian immigrant firms, shops, restaurants, clubs, offices, banks, schools, and children's play centers opened in the area.
 The value of real estate in Brighton Beach started to rise again, even though drugs remained a social issue in the area through the early 1990s.

 In the early 2000s, a high-income ocean-front condominium complex, the "Oceana", was constructed.
 This address has become the destination of wealthy businessmen, entertainers, and senior officials from the former Soviet Union, and with their purchase of units at the Oceana, area housing prices have risen.

 Since the early 2010s, a significant number of Central Asian immigrants have also chosen Brighton Beach as a place to settle.